flurrux/insta-loader/README.md

 this extension breaks occasionally (once every couple of months) due to Instagram updating their website. i do my best to repair it asap whenever that happens.

-previous breakage was on October 11th 2022, when download-buttons in stories were missing sometimes and other times the story just failed to download. should be fixed now.
+previous breakage was on November 3rd 2022, when instagram changed their api url from `i.instagram.com` to `www.instagram.com`. i have updated all api calls to the new url.

 ## current minor bugs are: